kdeldycke/e107-importer/readme.txt

 * Parse BBCode and e107 constants in forums and thread.
 * Make e107 user import optional.
 This needs you to set a pre-existing WordPress user that will take ownership of all imported content.
 * Parse BBCode in titles too.
+* Import images embedded in comments and forum threads.
 * Add an entry in the FAQ regarding script ending prematurely.

 = 1.0 =